Dual boot Windows 10 and Ubuntu 18.04 | Tutorial

 Formatting Ubuntu partitions and dual boot setup

 Now here starts an important step.
 Ubuntu installation is offering us a couple of choices to choose from how to install Ubuntu.
 First option is the simplest and easiest – Install Ubuntu alongside Windows 10.
-This means that the Ubuntu installation has already detected Windows 10 pre-installed on the PC.
+This means that the Ubuntu installation has already detected Windows 10 per-installed on the PC.
 In this post we will cover the process using that option, but you can check it how to use it on this link

 This time we will go with the last option – Something else.
 Where we’ll partition the disk for Ubuntu and setup the dual boot manually.